-Welcome to our resource for all of the things that are different about a Disney World Vacation during this temporary uproar.
+Welcome to our resource for all of the things that are different about a Disney World Vacation during this Temporary Abnormal.

-On this page we’ll be discussing everything that is different about planning and executing a Walt Disney World vacation for military families during this temporary “crisis.”
+On this page we’ll be discussing everything that is different about planning and executing a Walt Disney World vacation for military families during this temporary “health crisis.”

 We have a huge amount of content here on MDT and we cannot go through to edit it all for these temporary changes that are not the “new normal” that will be done away with, necessitating changing everything back.
 Instead we’ll point to this page from all over the site for changes and modifications to the “real normal” that you need to take into account.

 It’s easier to make changes here than on each and every page/post that mentions, for example Disney Armed Forces Salute Tickets.

 We’ve been really disheartened by the fearful tone on several of the big Disney fan sites this year, where they’ve written about going back to WDW from a fearful point of view.
 You won’t find that here!
 These onerous modifications to how we travel to Disney will one day be gone and we’ll be back to normal.
 This is not the new normal, it’s the temporary abnormal.
 I’ll just leave it at that.